2019 Annual Report of Glencore plc

 Note 26 details our financial and capital risk management including liquidity risk.

-Mitigating factors - In light of the Group’s extensive funding activities, maintaining investment grade credit rating status is a financial priority.
-The Group’s credit ratings are currently Baa2 (positive outlook) from Moody’s and BBB+ (stable outlook) from Standard & Poor’s.
+In light of the Group’s extensive funding activities, maintaining investment grade credit rating status is a financial priority.
+The Group’s credit ratings are currently Baa1 (positive outlook) from Moody’s and BBB+ (stable outlook) from Standard & Poor’s.
 Glencore’s publicly stated objective, as part of its overall financial policy package, is to seek and maintain strong Baa/BBB credit ratings from Moody’s and Standard & Poor’s respectively.
-In support of this, Glencore targets a maximum 2x Net debt/Adjusted EBITDA ratio through the cycle, augmented by an upper Net debt cap of ~$16 billion.
+In support of this, Glencore targets a maximum 2x Net debt/Adjusted EBITDA ratio through the cycle, augmented by an upper Net debt cap of ~$16 billion, excluding marketing related lease liabilities (c.$0.6 billion as at 31 December 2019).
 This financial policy facilitates access to funds, even in periods of market volatility.
+The major contributor to the increase in Net debt in 2019, to a level over the $16 billion target cap, was the adoption of the new lease accounting standard on 1 January 2019, which resulted in approximately $1.3 billion of lease liabilities being recognised as at 31 December 2019, which previously would have been accounted for as operating leases.
+The resulting net debt balance will be subject to targeted management to reduce to levels back within the target cap.

-The Financial Review on page 52 sets out the Group’s Net Funding and Net Debt in 2018.
-However, it should be noted that the credit ratings agencies apply a haircut to the value of our RMI, such that their calculated net debt is higher.
+The Financial Review on page 46 sets out the Group’s Net Funding and Net Debt in 2019.
+However, it should be noted that the credit ratings agencies make certain adjustments, including a discount to the value of our Readily Marketable Inventory, such that their calculated net debt is higher.

 6. Counterparty credit and performance

-Risk appetite - Low.
-Where possible, credit exposure is covered through credit mitigation products.
+Risk appetite - Medium.
+Where desirable and possible, credit exposure is covered through credit mitigation products.

-Risk description - Financial assets consisting principally of receivables and advances, derivative instruments and long-term advances and loans can expose us to concentrations of credit risk..
+Risk description and potential impact - Financial assets consisting principally of receivables and advances, derivative instruments and long-term advances and loans can expose us to concentrations of credit risk.

 Furthermore, we are subject to non-performance risk by our suppliers, customers and hedging counterparties, in particular via our marketing activities.

-- Suppliers subject to prepayment or hedging counterparties may find themselves unable to honour their contractual obligations due to financial distress or other reasons
+- suppliers subject to prepayment may find themselves unable to honour their contractual obligations due to financial distress or other reasons

 Risk appetite - Low.
 It is the Company’s strategic objective to focus on its people and to conduct safe, reliable and efficient operations.

-The maintenance of positive employee and union relations and the ability to attract and retain skilled workers, including senior management, are key to our success.
-This attraction and retention of highly qualified and skilled personnel can be challenging, especially, but not only, in locations experiencing political or civil unrest, or in which they may be exposed to other hazardous conditions.
+The maintenance of positive employee and union relations and engagement, and the ability to attract and retain skilled workers, including senior management, are key to our success.
+This attraction and retention of highly qualified and skilled personnel can be challenging, especially, but not only, in locations experiencing political or civil unrest, or in which employees may be exposed to other hazardous conditions.

 Some of the Group’s interests in industrial assets do not constitute controlling stakes.
 Although the Group has various structures in place which seek to protect its position where it does not exercise control, these other shareholders may have interests or goals that are inconsistent with ours.
 They may take action contrary to the Group’s interests or be unable or unwilling to fulfil their obligations.